J-ok'el

 J-ok'el is a 2007 Mexican supernatural horror film directed by Benjamin Williams.
 This film was Williams' debut.

+Production

+J-ok'el means "weeping woman" in the Tzotzil language.
+The film's budget was US$500,000.

 Plot

-An American man travels to a small town in Chiapas, Mexico called San Cristobal de las Casas, to help his mother when he knows that his stepsister has been abducted.
+An American man travels to a small town in Chiapas, Mexico, called San Cristobal de las Casas, to help his mother when he knows that his stepsister has been abducted.
 Everything indicates that it is a wave of kidnappings attributed to the legendary J-ok'el (Weeping Woman).
 This woman had drowned her children a long time ago and her spirit has returned to take other children and thus forget her own suffering.

-Awards
+Reception

 The film won gold medal for best music in the Park City Film Festival in Park City, Utah.

-Trivia

-J-ok'el means "weeping woman" in Tzotzil language.

-The budget was $500,000 USD.